-Celebrating New Years Eve can be tricky when you have little ones and no babysitter, however we are embracing our ‘night in’ with the kids and having a Hygge Night!
+Celebrating New Years Eve can be tricky when you have little ones , especially during the ongoing coronavirus pandemic, however we are embracing our ‘night in’ with the kids and having a Hygge Night!

 What on earth is ‘Hygge’ I hear you ask?

 We discovered what a Hygge night is via our sister site Stag Mumbler and had one last year.
 We loved it so much that we are doing it again this year to bring in 2020!

 ‘Hygge’ pronounced “hoo-ga” is a Danish concept which encompasses a feeling of Cosy contentment, through enjoying the simple things in life.

 We have been lucky to have had some great quality family time already over Christmas.
 New Years Eve will be a great way to round off the year, taking advantage of the time we have together as a family, with no distractions.

 If you’d like to have a Hygge night, here are some ideas and inspiration:

 Choose a room to get cosy...it could be the lounge or a bedroom, wherever you choose.
 We love our aptly named ‘snug’ which we LOVE to spend time in, so we’ll be having our Hygge night in there!

 Do everything you can to make it look and feel different.
 Last year we had blankets, duvets, fluffy pillows and every single teddy that the kids own downstairs.
 The kids loved jumping in to a teddy bear ‘ball-pit’!

 Lighting is key – choose cosy lamps, candles, fairy lights over the ‘big light’